fortanix/sq-dsm/README.md

 --------------------------

 Sequoia provides a C API for use in languages other than Rust.
-The glue code can be found in the 'sequoia-ffi' crate.
+The glue code for the low-level interface can be found in the 'sequoia-openpgp-ffi' crate, glue for the high-level interface in the 'sequoia-ffi' crate.

 Project status
 ==============